AmelieHeinrich/AmelieHeinrich/README.md

 # 👨🏻‍💻 About Me

 💡  14 year old game (engine) developper, I mostly enjoy computer graphics and learning different graphics APIs (learning Vulkan atm)\
-🎓  I'm currently studying in high school, and my dream would be to join the university of Epitech.\
+🎓  I'm currently studying in high school, and my wish would be to join the university of Epitech.\
-🌱  Currently learning advanced low-level programming with C and the Vulkan graphics API\
+🌱  Currently learning advanced low-level programming with C and the Vulkan graphics API, as well as D3D12 with C++\
 ✍️  In my free time, I enjoy speedrunning games such as Half-Life and Portal, and I also enjoy music as well as just casual gaming.
+The game I'm enjoying the most recently is Yakuza 0.

 ![Stats](https://github-readme-stats-eight-theta.vercel.app/api?username=Sausty&show_icons=true&theme=algolia&include_all_commits=true&count_private=true)\
 ![Top Languages](https://github-readme-stats-eight-theta.vercel.app/api/top-langs/?username=Sausty&layout=compact&langs_count=8&theme=algolia)